Short overview of the asylum procedure

 Access to the territory and registration

 If migrants report at the border while trying to enter Germany without the necessary documents, entry into the territory may be refused on the grounds that the migrant has travelled through a “safe third country”, which notably include other EU Member States and Switzerland.
-However, if they apply for asylum, they would in most cases have to be referred to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF, see Access to the territory and push backs).
+However, if they apply for asylum, they would in most cases have to be referred to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF, see Access to the territory and pushbacks.

 Asylum seekers who arrive at an international airport are subject to the airport procedure (Flughafenverfahren), if the conditions for applying the procedure under paragraph 18a of the Asylum Act are met.[10]
 It is then decided in an accelerated procedure whether they will be allowed to enter the territory or not. (for details see Border procedure).

 Once persons seeking protection are on the territory, the law obliges asylum seekers to ‘‘immediately’’ report to a ‘reception facility’ (Aufnahmeeinrichtung).
-Alternatively, they can report to a police station or to an office of the foreigners’ authorities.[2]
+Alternatively, they can report to a police station or to an office of the foreigners’ authorities.[11]
 Once asylum seekers have reported to the reception facility, they must be issued an ‘arrival certificate’ (Ankunftsnachweis).
 Afterwards, the responsible reception facility is determined with the help of a distribution system known as Initial Distribution of Asylum Seekers (Erstverteilung der Asylbegehrenden, EASY).
 It is possible that the EASY-system assigns a place in the facility to which asylum-seekers have reported.
 In this case, they are referred to the BAMF office, often located on the same premises or nearby, for the registration of the asylum application.
 If the EASY-system assigns the person to a facility located in another region, asylum-seekers are transported to this facility or are provided with tickets to travel there on their own.
 Asylum seekers are obliged to appear in person without delay or on the date determined by the authorities at the responsible branch office of the BAMF.
-Once they arrive in the responsible branch office of the BAMF, asylum seekers lodge their application with the BAMF.
-Following the lodging of the application, they are issued a ‘permission to stay for asylum seekers’ (Aufenhaltsgestattung).
+Once they arrive in the responsible branch office of the BAMF, asylum applicants lodge their application with the BAMF.
+Following the lodging of the application, they are issued a ‘permission to stay for asylum applicants’ (Aufenhaltsgestattung).
 With this document, the arrival certificate ceases to be valid and must be retracted by the authorities.

 First instance decision